How to create custom color palette for a PowerPoint theme?

 To format your Date and Time placeholder for your Template, select your Date and Time placeholder, go to the ‘Insert’ tab and click ‘Header and Footer’

 This will open the ‘Header and Footer’ menu.
 Make sure the box next to Date and Time is checked.
-Then in the date dropdown, select how you would like the date/ date and time to be displayed at the bottom of the slide.
+In the date dropdown, select how you would like the date/ date and time to be displayed at the bottom of the slide.
 Then click ‘Apply to All’

 The Date and Time placeholder will automatically apply the changes.